lharding/lsh-bin/README.md

 `JOINER` is the string used to join fields together in the output.
 Escape sequences such as '\t' will be processed into their represented characters.

 Unlike the `cut` command, fields specified multiple times will be printed multiple times.

+WARNING: contains python.
+A Golang version is in the works.

 ### shistory